abuxolugo/Neural_Networks/Perceptron/README.md

 # Perceptron
-An old-school perceptron programmed in PyTorch.
+An old-school, multilayer perceptron programmed in PyTorch.